-- F. The Oyster Cove Mixed Use Development Tentative Subdivision Map proposes warrants pursuant to the CPSP and its implementing SmartCode to modify the following: - Removal of required "Hopper Loop Road" described in SmartCode Section 5.10.100 Thoroughfare Regulating Plan Central Petaluma Specific Plan Area - Modification of minimum Ground Floor Ceiling height requirement for Residential Uses and All other uses from 10 feet and 14 feet, respectively, to a minimum of nine feet for all uses, if required (Urban Standards Table, Table 4.10.m) - Modification of minimum Ground Floor Space Depth requirement of 30 feet, if required (Urban Standards Table, Table 4.10.n); - Reduction in minimum Lot Size width from 18 feet to 16 feet, and depth from 80 feet to 36 feet, if required (Section 4.80.100.B); - Modification of minimum Main Body Width requirement of 18 36 feet (maximum) to 16 34 feet (maximum), if required (Section 4.80.100.D); - Elimination of the Private Open Space requirement for Townhouse building types (Section 4.80.100.H); and - Modification to Parking Location requirements to allow parking in 2nd Layer (within first 20 feet of unit ground floors) (Urban Standards Table, Table 4.10.p).
+F. The Oyster Cove Mixed Use Development Tentative Subdivision Map proposes warrants pursuant to the CPSP and its implementing SmartCode to modify the following:

+- Removal of required "Hopper Loop Road" described in SmartCode Section 5.10.100 Thoroughfare Regulating Plan Central Petaluma Specific Plan Area - Modification of minimum Ground Floor Ceiling height requirement for Residential Uses and All other uses from 10 feet and 14 feet, respectively, to a minimum of nine feet for all uses, if required (Urban Standards Table, Table 4.10.m) - Modification of minimum Ground Floor Space Depth requirement of 30 feet, if required (Urban Standards Table, Table 4.10.n); - Reduction in minimum Lot Size width from 18 feet to 16 feet, and depth from 80 feet to 36 feet, if required (Section 4.80.100.B); - Modification of minimum Main Body Width requirement of 18 36 feet (maximum) to 16 34 feet (maximum), if required (Section 4.80.100.D); - Elimination of the Private Open Space requirement for Townhouse building types (Section 4.80.100.H); and - Modification to Parking Location requirements to allow parking in 2nd Layer (within first 20 feet of unit ground floors) (Urban Standards Table, Table 4.10.p).

 These warrants are justified by the following SmartCode Intent provisions: The T-5 Transect Zone Description defines the zone as "consists of higher-density, predominately attached mixed-use buildings that accommodate retail, offices, rowhouses, and apartments.
 It has a tight network of streets, with wide sidewalks, steady street planting, and buildings set close to the sidewalks.
-Frontage types include shops, storefronts, and galleries with a typical building height of 3-4 stories."
+Frontage types include shops, storefronts, and galleries with a typical building height of 3-4 stories.".
 It further states that the Zone description shall constitute the Intent with regard to the "general character" of the development.
 The removal of the required Hopper Loop Road allows the site design to facilitate walking and biking, as alternatives to automobile travel; and other modifications, including the elimination of Private Open Space facilitate development of a compact, pedestrian-oriented neighborhood.
 The requested warrants provide compliance with Fire Code requirements - all in accord with the Intent statement in the SmartCode.

-BE IT FURTHER RESOLVED that the Planning Commission hereby finds that the proposed Oyster Cove tentative subdivision map complies with the requirements of Chapter 20.16, Tentative Subdivision Map, of the Subdivision Ordinance and with the Subdivision Map Act as further described in the staff report.
+BE IT FURTHER RESOLVED that the City Council hereby finds that the proposed Oyster Cove tentative subdivision map complies with the requirements of Chapter 20.16, Tentative Subdivision Map, of the Subdivision Ordinance and with the Subdivision Map Act as further described in the May 4, 2023 Planning Commission staff report, included as an attachment to the July 3, 2023 City Council staff report.

-BE IT FURTHER RESOLVED that the Petaluma Planning Commission hereby recommends that the City Council approve the Tentative Map for Subdivision and Condominium Purposes dated June 17, 2022, and on file in the Planning Department, including the requested warrants, based on the findings above and subject to the conditions of approval set forth in attached Exhibit 1, which is incorporated herein by reference.
+BE IT FURTHER RESOLVED that the Petaluma City Council hereby recommends approves the Tentative Map for Subdivision and Condominium Purposes dated June 17, 2022, and on file in the Planning Department, including the requested warrants, based on the findings above and subject to the conditions of approval set forth in attached Exhibit 1, which is incorporated herein by reference.

-EXHIBIT 1
+EXHIBIT A